Join the forum now and make a difference to the UK immigration system !!

 ------------------------------

 This is the only official website of HSMP Forum.
 It is a not-for-profit organization which supports and assists skilled migrants in the UK.
 HSMP Forum took its name from the UK's Highly Skilled Migrant Programme which was introduced in 2002.
-HSMP Forum represents migrants belonging to all immigration categories and campaigns on various immigration issues, it represents people of all nationalities and cultures.
+The organization successfully reversed the April 2006 and November 2006 retrospective HSMP changes through legal challenges in the high court.
+HSMP Forum represents immigrants belonging to all immigration categories and as well those settled here and campaigns on various immigration issues, it represents people of all nationalities and cultures.
 It is an immigrant support organisation and campaigns for immigrants cause.
-The organization successfully reversed the April 2006 and November 2006 retrospective HSMP changes through legal challenges in the high court.
-We are at present campaigning on the issues concerned with HSMP / tier 1 and work permit / tier 2 migrants.
+HSMP Forum makes submissions to various bodies to influence change in the immigration policies and law.

 HSMP Forum has been partially successful in its lobbying efforts to protect skilled migrants from the issues concerned with the Borders Citizenship and Immigration Act 2009 !! .
 There are still many issues concerned with this legislation and we would continue to take necessary steps to deal with it.